Hyundai Ioniq Electric (2016-2022) reliability & safety rating

 The reliability score for Hyundai as a whole was less encouraging, with an above-average 21% of respondents reporting problems with their car – although this isn’t specifically representative of the Ioniq Electric.
 Hyundai’s five-year warranty should at least offer some peace of mind for the first few years of ownership should you have any problems.

 The Hyundai Ioniq Electric itself hasn’t been crash-tested by Euro NCAP, but the hybrid version has: as these vehicles’ architecture is more or less the same, the Ioniq Electric will therefore perform similarly in a collision.
 With a plethora of airbags on the front, side, curtain and by the driver’s knees, the Ioniq achieved an excellent 89% adult protection rating, as well as 80% for child protection and 70% for pedestrian protection.

 The safety assist systems earned a score of 86%, although this is based on technology available when the car was tested in 2016.
 Today, the Ioniq Electric is offered with automatic LED headlights with high-beam assist, a rear-view monitor and smart cruise control.
 Autonomous emergency braking (AEB), eCall – which can automatically ring the emergency services in the event of an accident – and a driver attention alert system are included, too.

 The top-of-the-range Premium SE trim adds blind-spot detection, lane-following assistance and rear cross-traffic alert systems, although Hyundai should be applauded for making the most useful features part of the entry-level Premium package.

 In This Review

-- 7Reliability & safety - currently readingThe Hyundai Ioniq Electric comes with a five-star Euro NCAP crash test rating, plus a five-year warranty
+- 7Reliability & safety rating - currently readingThe Hyundai Ioniq Electric reassures buyers with its five-star Euro NCAP crash-test rating, plus a five-year warranty